NetworkGradeLinux/mion/docs/building-images.rst

   contains the rootfs image and any supporting files (such as a kernel image, bootloader image, etc).

+* ``ORYX_SYSTEM_PROFILE_TYPE``: This selects how the resulting image will be used and must be set to one of the following options.
+These match the two core system profiles included with Oryx, allowing additional customised native and guest system profiles to be defined with different names.

+    * ``native``: The resulting image will run directly on the target hardware.

+    * ``guest``: The resulting image will run as a container managed by ``oryxcmd``.

 .. _application_profiles:

 Application Profiles